-Sometimes we desire to try different pellet flavors and have to open multiple bags; while this is fun, it also means that now you have various opened pellet bags lying around the house.
-Most pellet manufacturers use natural products and ingredients without preservatives, meaning that pellets can lose their flavor, contour, and effectiveness if left exposed to humidity and the elements.
+Sometimes we want to try different pellet flavors and open multiple bags; while this is fun, it also means that now you have multiple opened pellet bags lying around the house.
+Most pellet manufacturers use natural products and ingredients without preservatives, meaning pellets can lose their flavor, shape, and effectiveness if left exposed to humidity and the elements.

-What are cooking pellets, and Why they need to be stored properly.
+What are wood pellets, and why do they need to be stored properly

-Most manufacturers recycle tress at the end of their life and use special equipment to create fine wood dust from the tree.
+Most manufacturers recycle trees at the end of their life and use special equipment to create fine wood dust from the trees.

-Cooking or Smoking pellets are made from wood sawdust and, in some cases, a by-product of industrial operations.
-Pellets are found in different flavors, including apple mesquite and hickory.
+Cooking or smoking wood pellets are made from wood sawdust and, in some cases, a by-product of industrial operations.
+Pellets are found in different flavors, including apple, mesquite, and hickory.
 A pound of pellets can last about an hour or more, depending on the cooking temperature.

 Why Should You Store Wood Pellets Properly

-At some point in your life, I’m sure you have owned a piece of compressed wood cabinetry, perhaps a desk, dresser, or bedroom furniture.
-I’m also sure you likely have seen how compressed wood “bubbles up” when you spill your favorite beer all over it; yeah, I’ve done it too.
+I’m sure you have owned a piece of compressed wood cabinetry, perhaps a desk, dresser, or bedroom furniture, at some point in your life.
+I’m also sure you have likely seen how compressed wood “bubbles up” when you spill your favorite beer all over it.
+Yeah, I’ve done it too.

-Compressed wood loves water and humidity, pressed wood acts like a sponge when exposed to moisture, and the same effect applies to compressed wood pellets.
-The goal when storing pellets is to keep them as dry as possible when stocking this fuel for long periods.
+Compressed wood loves water and humidity.
+Pressed wood acts like a sponge when exposed to moisture, and the same effect applies to compressed wood pellets.
+The goal when storing pellets is to keep them as dry as possible when stocking and storing your pellets for long periods.

-Most pellet manufacturers only use real wood without preservatives or chemicals, meaning the wood can lose its flavor over time.
+Most pellet manufacturers only use real wood without preservatives or chemicals, meaning it can lose its flavor over time.
 Using a seal-tight container to store the pellets might extend its life.

 The first and obvious method is to leave the pellets in the bag.
-However, this is not always favorable as bags can tear, and also, many of us like to cook different kinds of meats using different wood pellet flavors.
+However, it is hard to keep the pellets nice and sealed the bag at all times or until needed.
+This is not always favorable as bags can tear, and it is hard to create an air-tight seal.
+Also, many of us like to cook different kinds of meats using different wood pellet flavors.
 So if you have an apple bag and a hickory bag, you might need to open both when switching from cooking chicken to ribs or brisket.
-This means is hard to keep the pellets in a sealed bag at all time or until needed.

-However, in less humid environments, the shipping bag might do the job, but I recommend monitoring the pellets every once in a while when using the shipping bag for storage.
+Using the packaging might not be the best way to store smoker pellets, but it is the cheapest.
+However, the shipping bag might do the job in less humid environments.
+Still, I recommend monitoring the pellets every once in a while when using the shipping bag for pellet storage.

-Try to keep the bags away from moisture, mold, or wet floors.
-Using the bag might not sound ideal, but in dry environments rolling the bag tight and using a few claps might do the trick.
-If you plan to use the remaining pellets in the bag in a few days and store the pellets inside your home where the air conditioner controls the humidity, you should be fine.
+TIP: Try to keep the bags away from moisture, mold, or wet floors.
+Using the bag might not sound ideal, but rolling the bag tight and using a few clamps might do the trick in dry environments.
+If you plan on using the remaining pellets in the bag in a few days and storing the pellets inside your home where the air conditioner controls the humidity, you should be fine.

 Storing Wood Pellets Outside